MicrosoftDocs/azure-docs/articles/cloud-services/cloud-services-configuration-and-management-faq.md

 ## How can I add an Antimalware extension for my Cloud Services in an automated way?

 You can enable Antimalware extension using PowerShell script in the Startup Task.
-Follow the steps in the these articles to implement it:
+Follow the steps in these articles to implement it:

 - [Create a PowerShell startup task](cloud-services-startup-tasks-common.md#create-a-powershell-startup-task)
 - [Set-AzureServiceAntimalwareExtension](https://docs.microsoft.com/powershell/module/Azure/Set-AzureServiceAntimalwareExtension?view=azuresmps-4.0.0 )